AMReX-Fluids/AMReX-Hydro/Docs/source/EBGodunov.rst

-In evaluating these terms the first derivatives normal to the face (in this case :math:`u_x^{n,lim}`) are evaluated using a monotonicity-limited fourth-order slope approximation.
+In evaluating these terms the first derivatives normal to the face (in this case :math:`u_x^{n,lim}`) are evaluated using a monotonicity-limited fourth-order slope approximation for cells where the stencil would not include any cut or covered cells.
 The limiting is done on each component of the velocity at time :math:`n` individually.

-When one of the cells on either side is a cut cell, we instead use a least squares fit centered on :math:`(i,j,k)` that uses all regular and cut-cell neighbors, compute slopes in all three coordinate directions.
+When one or more cells on either side is a cut cell, we instead use a least squares fit centered on :math:`(i,j,k)` that uses all regular and cut-cell neighbors, compute slopes in all three coordinate directions.
 We then define the left and right states by extrapolating from the cell centroid to the face centroid using slopes in all three coordinate directions as necessary.

 The transverse derivative terms (:math:`\widehat{v u_y}` and :math:`\widehat{w u_z}` in this case)